Unhinged (Magic: The Gathering)

 Unhinged is a humor and parody themed expansion set to the collectible card game Magic: The Gathering.
 Unhinged was released on November 19, 2004.
 Its tone is less serious than traditional Magic expansions.
 It is a follow-on to Unglued, an earlier humor themed expansion set.
+It was followed in turn by Unstable.

 Unhinged is an English language only expansion; lead designer for Magic: The Gathering Mark Rosewater has said that due to the nature of humor and the many plays-on-words used in both Unhinged and Unglued, sets such as these will always be English language only.
 The only other English language exclusive sets were released before Magic gained enough popularity to support foreign markets.

 Background and release

 Wizards released a humor-themed Magic expansion set, Unglued, on 7 August 1998.
 Much of the set's humor came from meta-humor references at the game itself and its mechanics.
 Many cards featured mechanics deemed too strange or impractical for a "serious", tournament-legal expansion.
 Because of the success of the set, designers began work on an Unglued sequel, named Unglued 2: The Obligatory Sequel.
 However, Wizards of the Coast felt that releasing another comedy set along with the standard serious sets, would go beyond market saturation, so Unglued 2 was scrapped.

 On April 1, 2004, Magic designer Mark Rosewater posted an article, announcing the sequel to Unglued, Unhinged.
 The next day, amid speculation that the announcement was an April Fool's Day joke, Rosewater posted a poll asking readers if they believed an Unglued sequel was actually in the works and if they would enjoy such a sequel.
 Three days later, Rosewater confirmed that Unhinged was a reality.

 Rosewater would comment many years later that "While there are a lot of individual cards in Unhinged I am proud of, I feel the set as a whole was a bit of a letdown."